 Family law, personal injury, tort law, bankruptcy, criminal law, and even estate planning all have one thing in common: They can bring out the worst in people.
 Even mild-mannered professionals can suddenly become rabid shells of their former selves when they need a lawyer.
 You see people at their worst, when they are filled with anxiety and fear about the system, getting on with their life, and their future.

-To provide the best customer service, you must have a basic understanding of emotional intelligence and interpersonal communication.
+To provide the best law firm customer service, you must have a basic understanding of emotional intelligence and interpersonal communication.
 Those two skills can help you identify the emotions and feelings of your client so that you and your staff can respond with a professional level of empathy.

 Occasionally take the time to touch base with your client to see how they are doing during the case.
 This one small action goes a very long way toward increasing client satisfaction.

 3. Customer Service Starts with First Contact

 To create the best possible law firm customer service experience for your clients, you have to examine your entire client intake process.
 Start with the very first time your clients call or fill out a form on your website.

 One of the most important things that you can do is to hire the right person to answer your phone and return emails generated from your web form.
 It’s more than hiring someone with a pleasant voice for the phone.
 This person needs to sound friendly, go above and beyond when it comes to doling out patience, and they need to be empowered by you to make decisions that can solve problems.
 Above all, they need to understand your firm is client-focused.

 When interacting with clients yourself, use active listening techniques.
 Active listening will reduce your client’s anxiety and positively impacts your attorney-client relationship.